Small Perks: Big-time Hiring

-Recruitment and hiring is challenging for companies of all sizes, but it can be especially trying for small businesses that often lack the ability to offer competitive salaries to attract and retain top talent, that’s why it’s important to seek help from a staffing agency if you aren’t able to find the right employees on your own, you should also consider hiring a non compete contract investigator if you have recently let go some of your former employees to ensure the safety of your business.
+Recruitment and hiring is challenging for companies of all sizes, but it can be especially trying for small businesses that often lack the ability to offer competitive salaries to attract and retain top talent, that’s why it’s important to seek help from a staffing agency like those recruiters in Austin TX, if you aren’t able to find the right employees on your own, you should also consider hiring a non compete contract investigator if you have recently let go some of your former employees to ensure the safety of your business.
 At the same time, finding the right fit and skillset for the job is especially critical for smaller businesses since they rely so heavily on every employee.
 Standardizing recruitment and hiring practices is a good solution, notes Michelle Poage, president of Design Staffing, LLC, a boutique recruiting and placement firm.
 It will not only help you focus energy and efforts in the most fruitful direction, but it will also improve chances of finding and making the right hire.

 According to Poage, the first step in the recruitment process is clearly defining the role.
 This requires developing a detailed job description covering the essential functions and day-to-day tasks and how these fit into the company’s overall objectives.
 Also, think about what you may offer candidates that would increase your company’s appeal beyond the salary.
 Top talent is often looking for more than adequate compensation and benefits, that’s why many businesses do a cognitive ability test before hiring a new employee.
 So be sure to highlight any perks your company may offer.
 These might include the option of telecommuting, flexible work schedules, and wellness and workplace initiatives.